 Sharing simple.ftl across profiles

-This article outlines the steps required to share a Freemarker template across multiple results pages within a search package.
+This article outlines the steps required to share a template across multiple profiles within a collection.

 <#include> directive can be used to nest the content of another Freemarker template within a template file.
 This allows a simple template to be created that nests a shared template.